Radenska: Brand history

-In December 2014, the Kofola Group acquired Radenska from the Slovenian government at a valuation of approximately 70M Euros.
-Despite the Slovenian government's illegitimate ownership history, Kofola continues to fight efforts to restore the business's legitimate ownership to the family.
+In December 2014, the Czech beverage company Kofola acquired Radenska from the Slovenian government at a valuation of approximately 70M Euros.

 Three hearts

 Mineral water brand name Radenska Three Hearts (Radenska Tri srca) has been in use since 1936.
 It was designed in 1931 by the illustrator Milko Bambič.
-According to the author, the three hearts symbolised three former nations of the Kingdom of Yugoslavia: Serbs, Croats, and Slovenes.
+The three hearts are said to symbolise three former nations of the Kingdom of Yugoslavia: Serbs, Croats, and Slovenes.